Jets' Gase annoyed by Maccagnan rift reports

 "If it wasn’t, what are we doing this for?”
 Gase said.
 “If everybody just agreed on everything it’d be boring.
 You need to have a little excitement once in a while.”

 The Jets were extremely active in free agency, signing Le’Veon Bell, C.J.
 Mosley, Jamison Crowder and acquiring Kelechi Osemele.
-But it was during that stressful time, one report said, that Gase and Maccagnan were at odds.
+It was during that stressful time, one report said, that Gase and Maccagnan were at odds.

 The report said Gase was upset that Maccagnan didn’t pursue center Matt Paradis more aggressively.
 Paradis ended up signing with Carolina for three years and $27 million.